wellington36/computational-statistics-course-problems/README.md

 # Computational Statistics Problems (47/72 | 65%)

-Repository of questions and solutions related to Computational Statistics, a PhD-level course as EMAp (in Portuguese).
+Repository of questions and solutions related to a Computational Statistics course (in Portuguese).

 References: